 Next morning, we have breakfast with the Watt’s zoo.
 Scott in his dorky way convinces me that his amorous moves toward my boyfriend were entirely innocent.
 I’m pleased to see John smiling some.
 I wink at Casper, the culprit.
 Coach Earl warned me that as soon as John feels comfortable enough to talk about his abuse, he’ll probably relapse from dragging up the bad memories.
 At least, he’s finding real love in his new family.
 Maybe his guitar playing is another way to release the emotions.
 He’s sounding better and better.
 Casper helps there, too.
 It makes me love Casper as much as I love Jace’s memory.

 In English, Mr. Clark receives a standing ovation for our play’s success.
 Robby jumps up to kiss him again, but we all throw paper and pens at him to defend poor Mr. Clark, who seems conflicted over it all.
 Topics for the year’s final performance are discussed, but I’m barely listening.
 Plans for the orgy cross my mind, but I think we need to do more for Casper’s 16th birthday.
 The original idea was to find his crack-head mom.
 Now that idea has exploded into a tour of hillbilly road houses and a performance at St Patrick’s Cathedral in NYC.
 We still have the video of Jace’s Tribute to record.
-The gay uncles seem ready to drive us on our road trip.
+The gay uncles seem willing to drive us on our road trip.
 We need to make Jace’s birthday the kickoff of False Gods’ Spring Tour.

 “What are you smiling about, Mr. Castle,” Mr. Clark asks.